jodastephen/railmodel/CR2-Swirl-SWLondon.md

 * Northern (City) changing to Victoria at UST in 15-16m at 30tph
 * BAL-VIC changing to Victoria at VIC in 22-24m at 12tph (+8m)
 * BAL-VIC changing to CR2 at CLJ changing to Victoria at VIC in 22-26m at 12tph (+9m)
-* BAL-VIC changing to WIM-WAT at CLJ changing to Victoria at VXH in 23-28m at 12tph (+10m)
+* BAL-VIC changing to CLJ-WAT at CLJ changing to Victoria at VXH in 23-28m at 12tph (+10m)
 * Northern (City) changing to Jubilee (Northbound) at LBG in 26-28m at 30tph (+12m)
-* BAL-VIC changing to WIM-WAT at CLJ changing to Jubilee (Northbound) at WAT in 28-33m at 12tph (+15m)
+* BAL-VIC changing to CLJ-WAT at CLJ changing to Jubilee (Northbound) at WAT in 28-33m at 12tph (+15m)

 From Balham to Oxford Circus
 ----------------------------